markbeaton/WMATweetView/README.markdown

 The callbacks are passed an instance of a WMATweetEntity subclass that contains all of the data you'll need to process the tap according to Twitter's guidelines.

-Encoded ampersands (&amp;amp;) are also replaced with plain & character.
+Encoded ampersands (&amp;amp;) are also replaced with a plain "&" character.

 **Note: this view only renders the tweet text - you're responsible for adding avatars, author names, dates etc. But that's the easy part!
 Example:**